vippsas/vipps-developers/faqs/common-errors-faq.md

 * [Partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys)
   are used, but the `Merchant-Serial-Number` HTTP header is not used correctly.

 ## Why do I get `Invalid MSN: 654321.
-This MSN is not valid for the provided supermerchant id.`?
+This MSN is not valid for the provided supermerchant ID.`?

 This can happen when the partner making the API request is using: